Careers Education, Information, Advice and Guidance (CEIAG) at Glossopdale School

 All staff contribute to careers education and IAG through their roles as form tutors and subject teachers.
-The careers programme itself is planned, monitored and evaluated by the Faculty Leader for Personal Development (Years 7 to 11) in consultation with the personal adviser who provides specialist careers guidance.
-The Post 16 programme is planned by the Assistant Principal Post 16 in consultation with the personal advisor, Leader of Sixth Form, FTL for Personal development and Vocational programme leader.
-The school also has a Vocational Programme Leader who oversees the wide variety of vocational courses offered and ensures the monitoring and quality of teaching, learning and assessment in these areas.
+The careers programme itself is planned, monitored and evaluated by the Director of Personal Development (Years 7 to 11) in consultation with the Careers adviser who provides specialist 1-2-1 and group careers guidance.
+The Post 16 programme is planned by the Assistant Principal Post 16 in consultation with the Director of Personal Development, Careers Advisor, Leader of Sixth Form and Vocational programme leader.
+The school’s Vocational Programme Leader oversees the wide variety of vocational courses offered and ensures the monitoring and quality of teaching, learning and assessment in these areas.

 Assessment and accreditation

-Vocational qualifications such as BTEC level 2 and level3 take place across the curriculum.
+Vocational qualifications such as BTEC level 2 and level 3 and Cambridge Nationals and Technicals take place across the curriculum.
 Also, Duke of Edinburgh and the opportunity for extended work experience in vocational areas are available.
-The school is working towards the Raising Aspirations National Accreditation qualification.

 Monitoring, Review and Evaluation

 The Director of Personal Development reports regularly to the School leadership team and governors.
 Feedback is gained from the students through Evaluation sheets (via Google Forms), Student Council and the Student Leaders.
 Quality Assurance is ascertained through regular learning walks during Tutor Period and Staff Consultation.
 From Sept 2021, students will have PD Exerxide books which will also feed into the monitoring,reviewing and evaluation process

 Parents can contact the school for advice via the Director of Personal Development in school using the following methods: